Street-View Image Generation from a Bird's-Eye View Layout: Experiments

-We evaluate the proposed method using the NuScenes dataset~\cite{caesarNuScenesMultimodalDataset2020}, one of the popular driving datasets used for BEV segmentation and detection.
-We chose NuScenes as it is among the only large driving dataset to provide full $360\deg$ camera coverage with a consistent camera resolution, but our method can be easily adapted to other datasets with different camera arrangements as demonstrated in \cref{ssec:ablation}.
-NuScenes consists of 1000, 20-second scenes, captured in Boston and Singapore.
-There are a total of 40k annotated instances that are labeled every 2Hz, split into 34k, 6k, and $6$k instances for the train, validation, and test sets respectively.
-Each instance contains ground-truth 3D bounding boxes, 6 camera images covering a $360\deg$ FoV, calibrated camera intrinsics and extrinsics, as well as LiDAR and Radar scans.
-We project these 3D bounding boxes onto a BEV layout following standard practice used in BEV segmentation~\cite{huFIERYFutureInstance2021,philionLiftSplatShoot2020,zhouCrossviewTransformersRealtime2022}.
+We evaluate the proposed method using the nuScenes dataset~\cite{caesarNuScenesMultimodalDataset2020} and Argoverse 2 dataset~\cite{wilsonArgoverseNextGeneration2021}, which are commonly used for BEV segmentation and detection.
+Each instance in both of our datasets contain ground-truth 3D bounding boxes, mutli-view camera images, calibrated camera intrinsics and extrinsics, and LiDAR.
+We project these 3D bounding boxes onto a BEV layout following standard practice used in BEV segmentation~\cite{zhouCrossviewTransformersRealtime2022,philionLiftSplatShoot2020}.

+\paragraph{nuScenes} The nuScenes dataset consists of 1000, 20-second scenes captured at 12Hz by 6 cameras, which provide full $360\degree$ camera coverage.
+However, synchronization between cameras occurs only at 2Hz so we increase our dataset size by re-sampling at 20Hz, pruning instances where any camera is more than 100ms outside of the frame.
+We linearly interpolate from the nearest ground-truth annotations to create paired annotation data.
+This provides roughly 9x the number of instances as the original training set, for a total of 260k instances.
+For validation, we use the standard set containing 6k instances.
+For all visualizations, we flip the back left and right cameras along the vertical axis to highlight the image consistency of our model.

+\paragraph{Argoverse 2} Argoverse 2 comprises 1000, 15-second scenes annotated at 10hz, with a synchronized camera captured at 20hz.
+Compared to Argoverse 1~\cite{changArgoverse3DTracking2019}, it covers much broader and more diverse image content and is comparable to the size of nuScenes dataset.
+This provides 210k and 30k instances for train and validation, respectively.
+As the front camera is rotated $90\degree$, we extract a square crop from the front three cameras for all experiments.